-Experienced Non-Compete Agreement Attorneys in Madison, Wisconsin
+Experienced Non-Compete Agreement Lawyers in Madison, Wisconsin

 It is important to protect your business and your client base from former employees who might use confidential business information to compete unfairly against you at another company.
-A properly drafted non-compete agreement can provide that protection, while maintaining the former employee's right to work.
+A properly drafted non-competition agreement can provide that protection, while maintaining the former employee's right to work.

-Enforceability of Non-Compete Agreements
+The Enforceability of a Non-Compete Agreement in Wisconsin

-When written properly, a non-compete agreement can effectively preserve your client base and protect your business from a former employee who wants to join a competitor or provide confidential information to competitors.
+When written properly, a non-competition agreement can effectively preserve your client base and protect your business from a former employee who wants to join a competitor or provide confidential information to competitors.
 In order for the agreement to be enforceable, however, it typically needs to meet the following criteria:

 Contact Haley Palmersheim, S.C.

 Contact us at our Madison, Wisconsin, office by calling (608) 836-6400.
 Speak with an experienced non-compete agreement lawyer about drafting or reviewing a non-competition agreement for your business.